rubyunworks/confection/README.md

       end
     end

-Using Confection in your libraries is very simple.
-As you can see from our example Rakefile.
-The `#confection` method is used to get a handle on a named configuration.
-With it you have two options, `#call`, `#exec` or `#load`.
+Using Confection in your libraries is very simple, as can be seen from our Rakefile example.
+The `#confection` method (alias `#config`) is used to get a handle on a named configuration.
+With it you have a few options, `#call`, `#exec` or `#load`, `#to_s` or `#to_h`.

-The first calls the block which is evaluated in the context in which it was defined.
+The `#call` method evaluates a config's block in a separate per-configuration file context in which it was defined.
 This is recommended.
-The second will evaluate the block in the context of the caller and the last in the context of the toplevel.
+The `#exec` method, on the other hand, will evaluate the block in the  context of the caller.
+Where as the `#load` method evaluates the block in the toplevel context.

 For instance, QED uses `#exec` to import user configuration directly into its Settings instance.

     confection(:qed, profile_name).exec

+The last two methods, `#to_s` and `#to_h` are used for text-based or hash-based confgurations.
+The `qedoc` configuration above is a good example of the later.
+It can be converted directly into a Hash.

+    confection(:qedoc, :cov).to_h  #=> {:title => "MyApp Demonstration"}

+Lastly, there is the `#confect` method (alias `#configure`).
+This is just like the `#confection` method, but automatically invokes `configure(self)` on each selected configuration.
+In most cases that's exactly what is needed, so it saves having to make the additional invocation on the return value of `#confection`.

+## Dependencies

+### Libraries

+Confection depends on the [Finder](http://rubyworks.github.com/finder) library to provide reliable load path and Gem searching.
+This is used when importing configurations from extrnal projects.

+Confection also depends on [Ruby Facets](http://rubyworks.github.com/facets) for just a few very useful core extensions.

+To use Confection on Ruby 1.8 series, the `BlankSlate` library is also needed in order to emulate Ruby's BasicObject.
+(This may change to the `Backports` project in a future version.)

+### Core Extensions

+Confection uses two core extensions, String#tabto and OpenStruct#to_h.
+These come from the Ruby Facets project to ensure a high standard of interoperability.

 ## Release Notes